jedisct1/libsodium-doc/README.md

 People who designed the primitives and wrote implementations the library is based on can be found in the [AUTHORS](https://raw.githubusercontent.com/jedisct1/libsodium/master/AUTHORS) file.
 This project wouldn't exist without them.

-Also a huge "thank you" to people and companies who contributed bindings for the favorite programming languages.
+Also a huge "thank you" to people and companies who contributed bindings for their favorite programming languages.
 A list can be found in the [THANKS](https://raw.githubusercontent.com/jedisct1/libsodium/master/THANKS) file.

 Another huge "thank you" to package maintainers who have been doing an amazing job at building packages for many distributions and operating systems.